Józef Turowski

-Józef Turowski (died, Warsaw, 24 July 1989) was a Polish military historian.
+Józef Turowski (died 24 July 1989 in Warsaw, Poland) was a Polish military historian.

 He authored two books, published in 1990: Pożoga: Walki 27 Wołyńskiej Dywizji AK (Conflagration: Battles of the Home Army's 27th Wołyń Division); and, with Władysław Siemaszko, Zbrodnie nacjonalistów ukraińskich dokonane na ludności polskiej na Wołyniu 1939-1945 (Crimes Committed by Ukrainian Nationalists against Wołyń's Polish Population, 1939–1945).

 Research

 Crimes Committed by Ukrainian Nationalists, written with the aid of researcher, lawyer, and former Home Army soldier Władysław Siemaszko, recounts the 1942–45 massacres of Poles in Poland's prewar Wołyń Province.
 It produced an avalanche of responses from massacre survivors and witnesses, providing additional facts about events and localities that had not been included in the original edition.